AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-to-azure-classic.md

 - If you want to connect to the virtual machine in Azure using Remote Desktop after the failover, enable Remote Desktop Connection on the virtual machine before you run the test failover.
 - After failover you'll use a public IP address to connect to the virtual machine in Azure using Remote Desktop.
 If you want to do this, ensure you don't have any domain policies that prevent you from connecting to a virtual machine using a public address.

+>[!NOTE]
->[AZURE.NOTE] To get the best performance when you do a failover to Azure, ensure that you have installed the Azure Agent in the protected machine.
+> To get the best performance when you do a failover to Azure, ensure that you have installed the Azure Agent in the protected machine.
 This helps in booting faster and also helps in diagnosis in case of issues.
 Linux agent can be found [here](https://github.com/Azure/WALinuxAgent) - and Windows agent can be found [here](http://go.microsoft.com/fwlink/?LinkID=394789)

 ### Create a recovery plan
 1. On the **Recovery Plans** tab, add a new plan.
 Specify a name, **VMM** in **Source type**, and the source VMM server in **Source**, The target will be Azure.